 WELCOME TO CELEBRATING THE CENTENARY OF WOMEN LAWYERS

-Currently on display at the Manchester Civil Justice Centre, this website supports Celebrating the Centenary of Women Lawyers: an exhibition celebrating (nearly) 100 years since the passing of the Sex Disqualification (Removal) Act 1919 and the first women lawyers.
+This website supports Celebrating the Centenary of Women Lawyers: an exhibition celebrating (nearly) 100 years since the passing of the Sex Disqualification (Removal) Act 1919 and the first women lawyers.

 The Sex Disqualification (Removal) Act 1919 removed all legal barriers to women, including married women, working as lawyers.
 It meant that in England and Wales women wishing to become solicitors could apply to the Law Society and women wishing to become barristers could apply to one of the four Inns of Court (Lincoln’s Inn, Middle Temple, Inner Temple or Gray’s Inn) without fear of rejection based solely on the ground of their sex.
 This exhibition, in collaboration with First 100 Years and Royal Holloway, University of London, celebrates the achievements of the first women lawyers and commemorates the anniversary of this landmark legislation.

 First 100 Years is a ground-breaking history project, supported by the Law Society and the Bar Council, charting the history of women in law since 1919.
 To find out more about the project please click here.